 Ties to the Philanthropic Sector

 Patriotism often results in the giving of individual’s time and money.
 In the United States, we share an inherited tradition of voluntary service and giving.
-Although philanthropy is universal and appears in all societies, the United States probably relies more extensively on voluntary associations to perform public business done than any society in the history of the world.
-More than half of all Americans 18 and over volunteer an average of 2.5 hours a week—that's almost a hundred million people donating services equivalent to four million full-time jobs.
-Americans are also generous with their money with an estimated $125 billion last year donated to charitable causes.
-All of this voluntary service and giving flows through 983,000 tax-exempt associations (Payton Papers 2000).
+Although philanthropy is universal and appears in all societies, the United States probably relies more extensively on voluntary associations to provide goods and services to the public – perhaps, more than any society in thehistory of the world.
+In the U.S., 62.8 million people (16 years and older) volunteered in 2010.
+Americans are also generous with their money with an estimated $410 billion last year donated to charitable causes.
+(Giving USA 2018).
+All of this voluntary service and giving flows through over 1 million tax-exempt associations (Payton Papers 2000).

 Philanthropy continues to permeate American life, helping to shape the American character and rivaling the Constitution itself as our most distinctive virtue.
 Philanthropy is not just another aspect of popular culture such as entertainment, but how we act voluntarily to relieve suffering and to improve the quality of life.
 This is done not as a requirement by the government or because we receive any tangible reward.
 In the former Soviet Union, voluntary associations had no standing or were illegal and underground.
 In the United States, voluntary organizations are visible, often quite audible, and can't be ignored (Payton Papers 2000).